Plane Beginnings Wellness mission is to provide quality, credentialed, responsible nutrition counseling and childbirth labor assistance and education.

 Assisting families in childbirth since 1990 has provided life changing experiences.
 Becoming a DONA certified birth Doula in 1997 has continued the opportunity to share births with laboring women and their partners.
 By certifying as a Lamaze Certified Childbirth Educator in 2004, educating women in pregnancy, labor and delivery, breastfeeding and infant care continues my commitment to the childbearing family.
 Becoming a DONA certified postpartum Doula in 2013 expands my opportunity to assist families after their birth.

-As a Registered Dietitian since 1985, working as a dietitian in hospitals, universities, nutrition product development and private practice have provided a wide range of experiences.
+As a Registered Dietitian, working as a dietitian in hospitals, universities, nutrition product development and private practice have provided a wide range of experiences.
 Consider scheduling a nutrition consultation to discuss your personal dietary needs.

 Owner Julie Harker Buck Ed.D., MHE, RD, CD (DONA)